Salesforce

 Home standby generator clearance requirements

-Clearance requirements help ensure the generator is operated at a safe distance where heat and fumes will not cause fires or health hazards.
+Clearance requirements help ensure the generator operates at a safe distance where heat and fumes will not cause fires or health hazards.
 The exhaust gets extremely hot and remains hot after shutdown.
-Flammable material may ignite and burn from the heat of the exhaust system.
+Flammable materials may ignite and burn from the heat of the exhaust system.

 Reference the installation manual

-Reference your generator's installation manual for the most up to date information.
+Refer to your generator’s installation manual for the most up-to-date information.
 Installation manuals can be found using the Generac.com product lookup page.

 • The National Fire Protection Association’s standard for the installation and use of stationary generators.